orangemug/zod-to-camel-case/README.md

 ### `zodToCamelCase` (bidirectional)

-By passing `{bidirectional: true}` as a second option to `zodToCamelCase` will change the expected input to be snake-case.
+By passing `{bidirectional: true}` as a second option to `zodToCamelCase` will change the expected input to be camel-case.

 ```ts
 import { z } from "zod";